- Shawn Basey

-When I lived through a Ukrainian winter, I knew that alcohol can indeed be your friend.
-One shot when leaving the apartment building can give you a casual ignorance of the fierce freeze.
-Meanwhile, in a Tbilisi summer, and icy cold brew can be your key to relaxation.
-But when you’re traveling with kids, or you’re a Muslim, or maybe you just prefer to get wet to cool down, you’ve got to hit some pools.
+When I endured a Ukrainian winter, I learned that alcohol can be your friend.
+A shot before leaving the apartment can make you forget the cold.
+In a Tbilisi summer, an icy cold brew is your ticket to relaxation.
+However, if you're traveling with kids, are a Muslim, or simply prefer to cool off in water, hitting the pools is essential.

 Key Takeaways